jaredwray/cacheable/packages/cacheable/README.md

 * `hash(object: any, algorithm = 'sha256'): string`: Hashes an object with the algorithm.
 Default is `sha256`.
 * `primary`: The primary store for the cache (layer 1) defaults to in-memory by Keyv.
 * `secondary`: The secondary store for the cache (layer 2) usually a persistent cache by Keyv.
+* `namespace`: The namespace for the cache.
+Default is `undefined`.
+This will set the namespace for the primary and secondary stores.
 * `nonBlocking`: If the secondary store is non-blocking.
 Default is `false`.
 * `stats`: The statistics for this instance which includes `hits`, `misses`, `sets`, `deletes`, `clears`, `errors`, `count`, `vsize`, `ksize`.